33rd Street station (PATH): Subsequent years

 In 1962, the Port Authority of New York and New Jersey formally took over the H&M, rebranding the system as Port Authority Trans-Hudson (PATH).
 A "Gimbels passageway" was formerly used by pedestrians to connect to Penn Station a block to the west under 33rd Street.
 After years of safety and sanitation concerns, an epidemic of sexual assaults led to its closure in the 1980s.

 A train-car wash formerly operated at track 1 of the 33rd Street terminal.
 It was replaced by a wash that opened in mid-September 1993 in Jersey City.
 It was computer-operated, and designed to reclean and recycle the water used.
 More space for the operation was provided at Jersey City, allowing the detergent used on the cars to have more time to take effect.
 At 33rd Street, brushes began scrubbing the cars very soon after the detergent went on.
 Its completion allowed the PANYNJ to deactivate the car wash at 33rd Street, providing more flexibility in terminal operations there.

+PATH began testing out a new contactless payment system called TAPP, similar to the Metropolitan Transportation Authority's OMNY system, at 33rd Street and Journal Square in December 2023.